The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 No, no, no, not her.

-We've talked about him a couple times, but he's he's another Obama acolyte.
+We've talked about him a couple times, but he's another Obama acolyte.

-He's another just way the hell and gone over the over the side leftist.
+He's another just Way the hell and gone over the side leftist.

-And how the court was uh not being fair in interpreting the Constitution in cases involving homosexuals.
+But when he wrote about despised and disadvantaged, he was referring specifically to homosexuals and how the court was not being fair in interpreting the Constitution in cases involving homosexuals.

-So that's originally thought despised and and disadvantaged meant homosexuals, but it doesn't specifically or or only.
+So that's what I originally thought despised and disadvantaged meant homosexuals, but it doesn't specifically or only.

 That's when I began asking myself, well, I know I'm despised by the regime.